 Naruto chuckled and beamed a wide smile at the tokujō.
 "Shiranui-san, it's good to see you.
 How's it going?"

 Naruto chuckled again as he pulled the orange juice from the fridge and took two glasses as from the cupboard.
 "Fine?
 Sounded like it was a lot more than fine this morning."

 Genma was sure he heard a snort from Kakashi's side of the kitchen but he ignored it.
 He folded his arms and leaned against the doorframe once again as years of practice kept his embarrassment off his face.

 "I apologize if we woke you, sir."

 Naruto waved his hands like there was something foul in the air.
-"Gah, it's too early for 'sir' and 'Hokage'.
+"Bluh, it's too early for 'sir' and 'Hokage'.
 I'm just 'Naruto' until eight thirty.
-Except on weekends, then I'm 'Naruto' until lunchtime, but that's only if Iruka doesn't catch me before—oh my Godwhat are you making, Kakashi-sensei!
+Except on weekends, then I'm 'Naruto' until lunchtime, but that's only if Iruka doesn't catch me before—oh wow what are you making, Kakashi-sensei?
 It smells sooo good!"

 "Keep your hands off."

 "But I wanna—"